Many people assume that they know everything they need to know about career choice, thinking that what they have heard from is enough.

 Common Misconceptions on Making a Career Choice

-As a serious career finder, how should you make a choice of career based on informed decision?
+As a serious career finder, how should you make a choice of career based on an informed decision?
 Here are some of the common misconceptions by people about their career choice, so you will not fall into the same pit.

 Career choice is simple